 Yet your ovaries are cranking out the estrogen to release an egg.
 Without the surge of progesterone, there’s no chill vibe to balance out the big E. This estrogen dominance = more PMS.

-Our 40+ Hormonal Wellness can help this balance at any stage - before you begin to see symptoms, after they’ve shown up or even well into menopause.
-Taken early and daily, it evens out the period problems that start before we even think “perimenopause” and long after.
+Our Perimenopause Support supplement can help this balance at any stage - before you begin to see symptoms, after they’ve shown up or even well into menopause.
+Taken early and daily, it evens out the period after 40 problems that start before we even think “perimenopause” and long after.

 Expect: Weird, “WTH Is This?”
 Periods